FreeYeti/ts-express-learning/README.md

 * `yarn build`: To build the project to the dir of `build`
 * `yarn start-staging`: To start a staging server

+Caveat About VScode with PNP: run `yarn dlx @yarnpkg/sdks vscode` when added new dependencies

 ### Accessing

 * pgAdmin4: [http://localhost:8001/](http://localhost:8001/) (email and password: p@g.sql/postgres, database password: postgres)